aaronFortuno/OpenKorridor/README.md

 ### v0.0.1
 - Creating project
-- Working on the board interface, not working yet xD
+- Working on the board interface, not working yet :satisfied: